-Our competitive advantage is that our investment team has a number years in the market with a diverse range of relationships and experience and as a result can often spot ideas or trends before less experienced managers.
+Our investment team has a number of years in the market with a diverse range of relationships and experience and, as a result, can often spot ideas or trends before less experienced managers.

 - Presentations by companies, mainly to the Investment Analysts Society.
 Some corporates do their own presentations, so we would attend if that company is on the closer research radar.